-If a circuit breaker in the main power distribution panel of the vehicle or on the genset (Figure 2-1) trips, either a circuit shorted or too many appliances were running.
+If a circuit breaker in the main power distribution panel of the vehicle or on the genset (Figure 7) trips, either a circuit shorted or too many appliances were running.
 Note that the genset will continue to run after a circuit breaker trips.

 If a circuit breaker trips, disconnect or turn off as many loads as possible and reset the circuit breaker.
-(It may be necessary to push the circuit breaker OFF to reset it and then ON to reconnect the circuit.)
+(Push the circuit breaker to OFF to reset it and then to ON to reconnect the circuit.)
 If the circuit breaker trips right away, either the electrical distribution system has a short or the circuit breaker is faulty.
 Call a qualified electrician.